Navigation

 Local Area Walk

-As part of our geography unit this half term, the children completed a 'field work' walk in order to identify physical and human features around the local area, which date back to the Victorian period.
+As part of our geography unit this half term, the children completed some local area walks in order to identify physical and human features, which date back to the Victorian period.
 Along the route, the children identified a number of features including: the 'dip', believed to formerly be used for the red clay to make bricks; Bob's Brook, which used to be surrounded by small bell pits; and also, houses which were known as the 'miner's cottages'.
-It was an extremely muddy walk, but we had great fun!
+On our walk to Baggeridge, we identified the remains of old coal tracks, a bridge used in transporting the coal/bricks and Baggeridge chimney.
+They also had great fun on the park!

 Victorian Day!